sparticlesteve/sea19-dl-tutorial/README.md

    versions of ResNet models: a standard ResNet50 (with 50 layers) and a smaller ResNet consisting of 26 layers.
-    * Identify the identy block and conv block functions. *How many convolutional layers do each of these have*?
+    * Identify the identy block and conv block functions. *How many convolutional layers do each of these blocks have*?
     * Identify the functions that build the ResNet50 and the ResNetSmall.
 Given how many layers are in each block, *see if you can confirm how many layers (conv and dense) are in the models*. **Hint:** we don't normally count the